PienkDrakie/Main/PracticeProblems/NumIsla/README.md

 The entire grid is surrounded by water on all four edges (you can assume there's water beyond the grid boundaries).

 For example, if you have a grid like:
 1 1 0 0 0
 1 1 0 0 0
 0 0 1 0 0
 0 0 0 1 1
-This grid contains 3 islands:
+This grid contains 3 islands.

-Island 1: The connected '1's in the top-left corner (2x2 block) Island 2: The single '1' in the middle
+- Island 1: The connected '1's in the top-left corner (2x2 block)
+- Island 2: The single '1' in the middle
-Island 3: The two connected '1's in the bottom-right
+- Island 3: The two connected '1's in the bottom-right

 ---
 For this solution, I will first parse the input grid as a text file, with each cell separated by 1 space and each row on a different line, before